-Audits (including audit reports) will be in the language of the Agreement, unless otherwise agreed with the granting authority (see Data Sheet, Point 4.2).
+Audits (including audit reports) will be in the language of the Agreement.

 25.2 European Commission checks, reviews and audits in grants of other granting authorities

 Where the granting authority is not the European Commission, the latter has the same rights of checks, reviews and audits as the granting authority.